-- Compliance - Intention to comply by 1 April 2009 (or earlier) - Intention not to fully comply and reasons why.
+Intention to comply by 1 April 2009 (or earlier) Intention not to fully comply and reasons why.

-The Joint Committee intends to be fully compliant by 1 April 2009.
-Arrangements towards achieving full compliance commenced in 2007/08 and will continue in 2008/09 in order that the Joint Committee is fully compliant by $1^{\rm st}$ April 2009.
+Arrangements towards achieving full compliance commenced in the 2007/08 and continued in 2008/09 in order that the Joint Committee was fully compliant by I^{st} April 2009.